junxit/us-congress-bills-113/metadata.md

 - 2014-03-24 — Mr. Farenthold moved to suspend the rules and pass the bill.
 - 2014-03-24 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2571)
 - 2014-03-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2571)
+- 2014-03-25 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.